Barski-lab/cwl-airflow/README.md

 ```

 ### Demo mode
-To get the list of the available demo workflows to run
+To get the list of the available demo workflows
 ```bash
 $ cwl-airflow demo --list
 ```
-To submit demo workflow from the list
+To submit the specific demo workflow from the list
-(to execute submitted wokrflow Airflow Scheduler should be started separately)
+(workflow will not be run until Airflow Scheduler is started separately)
 ```bash
 $ cwl-airflow demo super-enhancer.cwl
 ```
-To submit all available demo workflows
+To submit all demo workflows from the list
-(to execute submitted wokrflows Airflow Scheduler should be started separately)
+(workflows will not be run until Airflow Scheduler is started separately)
 ```bash
 $ cwl-airflow demo --manual
 ```